-i.
-Many different statutes, regulations, executive orders, and federal policies direct federal agencies to consult with federally recognized American Indian Tribes including the National Historic Preservation Act (NHPA), as amended.
-Section 106 of the NHPA, 54 U.S.C. § 306108, and its implementing regulations at 36 CFR Part 800, requires federal agencies to take into account the effects of projects they carry out, license, or financially assist (undertakings) on historic properties and provide the ACHP a reasonable opportunity to comment on those undertakings.
+- i.
+Many different statutes, regulations, E.O.s, and federal policies direct federal agencies to consult with federally recognized American Indian Tribes including the NHPA, as amended.
+Section 106 of the NHPA, 54 U.S.C. § 306108 and its implementing regulations at 36 CFR Part 800, requires federal agencies to take into account the effects of projects they carry out, license, or financially assist (undertakings) on historic properties and provide the ACHP a reasonable opportunity to comment on those undertakings.
 The NHPA also requires that, in carrying out its responsibilities under the Section 106 of the NHPA review process, a federal agency must consult with any federally recognized American Indian Tribe that attaches religious and cultural significance to historic properties that may be affected by the agency's undertakings, 54 U.S.C. § 302706 (b).
-An accountable process to interact with federally recognized American Indian Triba Indian Indian Indian Indian Triba Indian Triba Indian Ind ii.
-The Corps must document all efforts to initiate and carry out consultation with federally recognized American Indian Tribes under Executive Order 13175 and the Corps' Tribal Consultation Policy.
+An accountable process to interact with federally recognized American Indian Tribes is mandated in E.O.
+13175, Presidential Memorandum on Tribal Consultation, Presidential Memorandum on Strengthening Nation-to-Nation Relationships, 26 January 2021, and Corps' Tribal Consultation Policy dated 5 December 2023. - ii.
+The Corps must document all efforts to initiate and carry out consultation with federally recognized American Indian Tribes under E.O.
+13175 and the Corps' Tribal Consultation Policy.
 Such documentation, in the form of correspondence, telephone logs, e-mails, etc., should be included in the agency's official Section 106 of the NHPA administrative record.
 The Corps should also keep notes so that the consultation record documents the content of consultation meetings, site visits, and phone calls in addition to information about dates and who participated.
-Doing so allows agencies and consulting parties to review proceedings and correct any errors or omissions, thus facilitating better overall communication.
+Doing so allows agencies and consulting parties to review proceedings and correct any errors or omissions, thus facilitating better overall communication. - iii.

-iii.
 Providing Public Notices to federally recognized American Indian Tribes does not serve as government-to-government consultation, unless such has been agreed to through previous government-to-government consultation.
-For applicable emergency activities, the district will follow any Tribal consultation processes previously development through government-to-government consultation and provide notice that the proposed activity is subject to EO 14156. i.
-408 permissions.
-DPM CW 2018-10 directs the USACE Regulatory and Section 408 programs to synchronize their reviews under their respective authorities, in order to be responsive to Administration priorities and support efforts toward streamlined federal environmental reviews.
-The district has developed internal, synchronized processes and will coordinate on all activities subject to EO 14156.
+For applicable emergency activities, the district will follow any Tribal consultation processes previously development through government-to-government consultation and provide notice that the proposed activity is subject to E.O.
+14156. - I. 408 permissions.
+DPM CW 2018-10 directs the Corps Regulatory and Section 408 programs to synchronize their reviews under their respective authorities, in order to be responsive to Administration priorities and support efforts toward streamlined federal environmental reviews.
+Districts should inform Section 408 review staff when applications are received for an emergency energy activity under the E.O.
+14156 to ensure a synchronized review. - J. Application Submittal.
+To apply for use of the emergency permitting processes the applicant must follow the existing application submittal processes.
+In Maryland and